Gabriel-Ribeiro-Santos/Gabriel-Ribeiro-Santos/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Gabriel Ribeiro, a Systems Analysis and Development , transitioning to the Technology area..
+  Hi 👋, I'm Gabriel Ribeiro, a stundet Systems Analysis and Development , transitioning to the Technology area..

   - 🌱 I am currently studying systems analysis and development (ADS) at UniAlfa.